-Aegon UK Tax Strategy
+Aegon UK tax strategy

 The Aegon UK tax strategy adopts the Aegon Global Tax Policy and Principles of Conduct, which is published on the Aegon N.V. website, as adapted for specific UK reporting requirements which are highlighted below.
-The UK tax strategy applies to all UK companies in the Aegon Group and this statement meets our obligation to disclose our strategy as required by Finance act 2016.
+The UK tax strategy applies to all UK companies in the Aegon Group and this statement meets our obligation to disclose our strategy as required by Finance Act 2016.

-Aegon as a Responsible Taxpayer
+Aegon as a responsible taxpayer

-- 1. Compliance.
+- 1. Compliance

-- 2. Relationships with Tax Authorities.
+- 2. Relationships with tax authorities

-- 3. Transparency.
+- 3. Transparency

 - This principle includes developing and maintaining transparency in our relationships with tax authorities, but also encompasses broader concepts, including public discussion of and public disclosures around such matters as:

-- The policies and principles of how our tax affairs are approached
+- the policies and principles of how our tax affairs are approached;

-- How the GTP is implemented and the overall governance and oversight of our tax position
+- how the GTP is implemented and the overall governance and oversight of our tax position;

-- Taxes provided in our financial statements
+- taxes provided in our financial statements, and

-- Tax payments by country or region in which we have significant business operations or income
+- tax payments by country or region in which we have significant business operations or income

-- 4. Uncertain Tax Positions.
+- 4. Uncertain tax positions

-- 5. Tax Avoidance / Tax Planning.
+- 5. Tax avoidance / Tax planning

-- 7. Transfer Pricing.
+- 7. Transfer Pricing

 - Our global transfer pricing policy conforms with international best practices and is based on the arm’s-length principle as supported by economic analysis and formal documentation of the commercial nature of the transactions.

-- 8. Tax Incentives.
+- 8. Tax incentives

-- 9. Products.
+- 9. Products

-- 10. Tax Rulings.
+- 10. Tax rulings

-- 11. Tax Lobbying and Advocacy.
+- 11. Tax lobbying and advocacy

-- The GTP will be approved by the Management Board and reviewed with and endorsed by the Audit Committee of the Supervisory Board of Aegon N.V.
+- The GTP is approved by the Management Board and reviewed with and endorsed by the Audit Committee of the Supervisory Board of Aegon N.V.
 Implementation and operation of the GTP, as well as reports on our global tax position, will be reviewed and discussed with the Audit Committee on a regular basis, no less than annually.

-- The Corporate Center Tax function will have oversight of Business Units/Country Units to ensure that Local Tax Policies are established and executed in accordance with the GTP.
+- The Corporate Center Tax function has oversight of Business Units/Country Units to ensure that Local Tax Policies are established and executed in accordance with the GTP.
 Execution of the Corporate Center Tax function’s oversight role will involve such governance and reporting structures as necessary and appropriate to conform with Aegon’s Global Governance Framework.